mkngrm/rvFridgeTempSensors/README.md

 - Adafruit MCP9808 Temperature Sensor
 - Adafruit SH110X 128x64 OLED Screen

-End state will include a 3D printed enclosure to mount the device on the outside of the refrigerator for easy monitoring.
+End state will include a 3D printed enclosure to mount the device on the outside of the refrigerator for easy visual monitoring.